Dockerized JMeter

 The Dockerfile bellow is my base JMeter image.

-To use this image, create a folder named jmeter-base and save this Dockerfile inside, the execute: docker build -t jmeter-base ./jmeter-base
+To use this image, create a folder named jmeter-base and save this Dockerfile inside, the execute: docker build -t jmeter-base ./jmeter-base.
+You will not execute this image, there is no CMD or ENTRYOPOINT in the image.

 Now we should create more two folders jmeter-master and jmeter-slave.